About CSE GitLab

-- CSE GitLab also makes it very easy to share a project with someone either within CSE without having to devine some cloud service specific username.
+- CSE GitLab also makes it very easy to share a project with someone within CSE without having to divine some cloud service specific username.
 Just search for them and they should pop-up (assuming they've logged into the service at least once).
 Running a local instance also gives us vastly more control over the environment than running on Gitlab.com would.
 For some people who need to protect IP or are otherwise worried about public/private access to their source code, this is a big advantage.

 - The seamless integration of GitLab-Ci (a distributed build service) is another big advantage of using Gitlab over some other solutions.
-Again, running this locally, give us some significant control and customization options at an organizational level.
+Again, running this locally give us some significant control and customization options at an organizational level.

 - GitHub is obviously the major competitor to GitLab, here is a feature comparison between the two if you're interested on "why GitLab" in a more general sense (NOTE: we run the Community Edition of GitLab, which has most *but not all* the features of the Enterprise Edition):

 - Many people have remarked that git operations against CSE GitLab are several times faster than against other cloud providers.
 This is due to the fact that we're all connected on a 1GB network and the machine has enough RAM to keep nearly ALL the git repos in cache, as well as being backed by a multi-disk SSD array.